Prerequisites

 quay create

-It is recommended to set the QUAY_HOSTNAME environment variable in the working terminal before executing the commands.
-Alternatively, the hostname can be provided directly in the commands as needed.
+It is recommended to set the QUAY_HOSTNAME environment variable in the working terminal before running the commands.
+Alternatively, you can specify the hostname directly within the commands as needed.

 QUAY_HOSTNAME=$(oc get route registry-quay -n quay-workshop -o jsonpath={.spec.host})